srinivasmohan/onepower_aws/README.md

 * As a result, allows creation of AWS PIOPS EBS volumes (EBS with guaranteed IOPs)
 * Tags created volumes if description is set (Name tag shows in console)

-This is a drop in replacement in cookbooks that use the AWS module - However for *existing chef managed instances that had volumes crested using `aws` module*, you may need to update the node data as this module uses the node attributes `onepwr_aws/ebs_volume` to persist info on volume-ids of alloted volumes etc.
+This is a drop in replacement in cookbooks that use the AWS module - However for *existing chef managed instances that had volumes created using `aws` module*, you may need to update the node data as this module uses the node attributes `onepwr_aws/ebs_volume` to persist info on volume-ids of alloted volumes etc.

 Requirements
 ============